dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

  | | Bit 3.
 1 if a Query is present and it has an OPT Resource Record.
  | | Bit 4.
 1 if a Response is present and it has an OPT Resource Record.
  | | Bit 5.
 1 if a Response is present but has no Question.
+ | | Bit 6.
+1 if a Response came from the server cache.
 ||
 query-opcode | Q | Query OPCODE.
-Optional.
 ||
 qr-dns-flags | A | Bit flags with values from the Query and Response DNS flags.
 Bit 0 is the least significant bit.
 Flag values are 0 if the Query or Response is not present.
  | | Bit 0.
 Query Checking Disabled (CD).